 AOR’s Zen Theanine provides an optimal dose of L-theanine to provide fast-acting mental relaxation, with its stress reducing effects typically felt within 30 minutes of consumption.

 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no wheat, gluten, corn, peanuts, sulphites, soy, dairy, eggs, fish, shellfish or any animal byproduct.
+Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal by product.